 Chicken Skewers with Peanut Sauce (Video)

-I love having a grill that’s on a covered deck, so even when summer is kind of winding down I can make things like these Grilled Curried Chicken Skewers with Spicy Peanut Sauce for a few more months.
+I love having a grill that’s on a covered deck, so even when summer is kind of winding down I can make things like these Grilled Chicken Skewers with Peanut Sauce for a few more months.
 The chicken skewers were adapted from a recipe in, Fine Cooking Annual (affiliate link), a very old cookbook but one where I’ve loved every recipe I’ve tried.

 In the book they were appetizer-sized chicken satays, but I cut the chicken bigger, marinated it longer, and made them for an entree.
 I’ve made these several times since I first posted the recipe years ago.
 I finally got organized and took new photos, which show off a bit better how tasty this recipe is!

 What ingredients do you need for this recipe?

 - soy sauce or Gluten-Free Soy Sauce (affiliate link)

 - fresh-squeezed lemon juice, I used my fresh-frozen lemon juice

 - garlic puree or Minced Garlic (affiliate link)

 - Adams 100% Natural Peanut Butter (affiliate link)